rjtokenring/gpt-doc-searcher/README.md

 # GPT Doc Searcher

 GPT based document search.
-Query your data with Vector searches!
+Query YOUR data using LLM.

 LLMs are a phenomenonal technologies for knowledge reasoning.
 They are pre-trained on large amounts of publicly available data.